C4813/EVE-Agent-Finder/README.md

 | L4 | 5.0 |
 | L5 | 7.0 |

-Standings are fetched live from ESI and cached server-side for 30 minutes.
+Standings are fetched live from ESI when the toggle is enabled, and cached server-side for 30 minutes.
+When the cache expires, standings are silently refreshed in the background using the EVE-issued refresh token — no re-authentication required in normal use.
+If the refresh token itself has expired (~90 days of inactivity), the filter prompts you to re-auth via **[Change Character]**.

 The session cookie persists for 24 hours; logging out clears it immediately without a page refresh.

 ### Setting up EVE SSO